andystanton/proxybastard/README.md

 * Stunnel
 * Subversion

-See [CONTRIBUTING.md](CONTRIBUTING.md) for how you can add your favourite configuration.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for how you can contribute other configurations.